Patience, will, unity must for ultimate success: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPIND: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited troops on forward posts along Pak-Afg border at Dawatoi in North Waziristan Tribal District.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa Saturday visited troops on forward posts along Pak-Afgan border at Dawatoi in North Waziristan Tribal District.

 On the occasion the COAS said, “There are still challenges facing Pakistan but not as much as we have passed through in recent past.
 To continue the journey towards ultimate success we need to stay patient, determined and united.”

+“Similarly we continue to maintain required state of alertness and preparedness on our Eastern border,” he added.

+This was the area where due to cross-border terrorist attack from Afghanistan on fencing party had resulted into martyrdom of 3 Pak Army soldiers on May 1.

-RAWALPIND: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited troops on forward posts along Pak-Afg border at Dawatoi in North Waziristan Tribal District.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa Saturday visited troops on forward posts along Pak-Afgan border at Dawatoi in North Waziristan Tribal District.

 On the occasion the COAS said, “There are still challenges facing Pakistan but not as much as we have passed through in recent past.
 To continue the journey towards ultimate success we need to stay patient, determined and united.”